 The Company grants incentive stock options as permitted pursuant to the Company's Stock Option Plan (the "Plan"), which complies with the rules and policies of the Exchange.
 Under the Plan, the exercise price of each option may not be less than the discounted market price (as defined).
-The aggregate number of common shares that may be subject to option at any one time may not exceed 10% of the issued common c) Stock options (continued)
+The aggregate number of common shares that may be subject to option at any one time may not exceed 10% of the issued common shares.
+The options are subject to vesting provisions as determined by the Board of Directors.
+The maximum term is 10 years.